 - View Users: Unlimited “view” users for non-commercial resale use of view imagery and derived analytic products.

-- Analyst Users: Up to 5 analyst users can explore DigitalGlobe catalog, select image datasets, convert into analysis-ready dynamic image services and run analytics.
+- Named Analyst Users: Designated named analyst users can explore DigitalGlobe catalog, select image datasets, convert into analysis-ready dynamic image services and run analytics.

 - Imagery Services: Selected DigitalGlobe imagery is available for the subscription term up to the km2 subscription limit.
 If more imagery is required than included in customer subscription tier, customers can upgrade to a higher tier during the subscription term.